-S&P downgraded its long-term sovereign credit rating on the United States from "AAA" to "AA+" on August 5, 2011.
-The downgrade by S&P and other possible downgrades in the future may result in increased volatility or liquidity risk, higher interest rates and lower prices for U.S. government securities and increased costs for all kinds of debt.
-Further, the value of the Funds' shares may be adversely affected by S&P's downgrade or any future downgrades of the U.S. government's credit rating given that the Funds may invest in U.S. government securities.
+The downgrade in the long-term U.S. credit rating by at least two major rating agencies has introduced greater uncertainty about the ability of the U.S. to repay its obligations.
+Further credit rating downgrades or a U.S. credit default may result in increased volatility or liquidity risk, higher interest rates and lower prices for U.S. government securities and increased costs for all kinds of debt.
+The value of the Funds' shares may be adversely affected by rating agency downgrades of the U.S. government's credit rating given that the Funds may invest in U.S. government securities.

 In September 2008, the U.S. Treasury Department placed FNMA and FHLMC into conservatorship.
 The companies remain in conservatorship, and the effect that this conservatorship will have on the companies' debt and equity securities is unclear.
-Although the U.S. government has provided financial support to FNMA and FHLMC in the past; there can be no assurance that it will support these or other government-sponsored enterprises in the future.
+Although the U.S. government has provided financial support to FNMA and FHLMC in the past, there can be no assurance that it will support these or other government-sponsored enterprises in the future.
 In addition, any such government support may benefit the holders of only certain classes of an issuer's securities.